okeshawarz/prospectus/slides.md

       but *increased* land values and rents
     * Agrawal et. al (2019) found that increases in the minimum wage in 29 states counteracted by increases in rents after 5 years

 ## What do Landlords Do?

-### Theorizing the Urban

-* Most theory surrounding cities, land, and rents is done in the context of the Standard Spatial Equilibrium Model (SEM)

-* SEM equilibrium conditions: consumers maximize utility s.t. indifferent to other locations, producers maximize profit s.t indifferent to other locations

-* On this view, by far the most popular, excess housing cost growth is supply-side phenomenon, i.e. spatial mismatch (e.g. between jobs and housing, Moretti [2013]) or housing supply constraints (Glaeser 2008).

-## What do Landlords Do?